 VITA offers free tax help to hard working individuals and families whose income is less than $52,000.
 Assistance is available in English, Spanish, and Vietnamese at most locations.
 All locations provide e-File.
 Volunteers are trained to prepare basic 2013 Forms 1040EZ, 1040A, 1040 with Schedule A, B, limited Schedule CEZ, C and California Income Tax Returns ONLY!
 You also CANNOT be filing as "Married, Filing Separate returns".

 VITA Library Sites:

 VITA volunteers are also available at many other Santa Clara County locations.
-For questions, call 1-800-829-1040 or 1-800-906-9887.
+For questions, call 1-800-906-9887.

 Residents 60 years and older with low and moderate income can register for free assistance on their personal tax preparation. e-File is available.

 The AARP Tax Aide program is available at other locations throughout the country.
 For questions, call 1-888-227-7669.

 Our Libraries have not carried tax forms for several years now.
 You are encouraged to get the forms online: